mikeschinkel/goto-considered-beneficial/README.md

 ## Usage Pattern (shown in GoLang)

-Here is a contrived error showing the usage pattern:
+Here is a contrived example showing the usage pattern:

 ```golang
 var (